Vadiksimf/csv_postgres_parser/README.md

 4. Work with the db makes in stream to not made memory leaks.
 5. Finally the file will be saved in main folder as resuls.csv

-## Coomplexity
+## Complexity
-The complexity of the algorythm can be estimated ~ as O(n + 2z), where n is amount of rows in csv file, and z - is amount of cities.
+The complexity of the algorythm can be estimated ~ as O(n + 2z), where n is amount of rows in a csv file, and z - is amount of cities.
 We need to check each row in a source file, and after it we need to update the cities in db or create new records with results to a new csv file.
 2z shows that we make 2 times operations with each city.